Egg Donation South Africa

 Why Do People Need Donor Eggs?

-There are a wide range of reasons for families to need your generous donation of eggs.
-Sometimes a woman’s eggs have deteriorated due to age, illness or cancer treatment, sometimes she was born with fertility challenges or carries genetic disease she doesn’t want to pass on to her baby.
+There is a wide range of reasons for intended parents to need your generous donation of eggs.
+Sometimes a woman’s eggs have deteriorated due to age, illness or cancer treatment, sometimes she was born with fertility challenges or carries a genetic disease she doesn’t want to pass on to her baby.